cedadev/stac-generator/docs/source/asset_generator/index.rst

 Asset Generator
 ***************

+:fa:`github` `View on Github <https://github.com/cedadev/asset-extractor>`_

-The asset extractor indexes individual file objects.
+The asset generator indexes individual file objects.
-The asset extractor is used to gather file level metadata where the file is the source of truth. i.e. Checksum, location, size, modified time.
+The asset generator is used to gather file level metadata where the file is the source of truth. i.e. Checksum, location, size, modified time.

 Installation